Rita Hayworth: Hiatus and return

 I was in Switzerland when they sent me the script for Affair in Trinidad and I threw it across the room.
 But I did the picture, and Pal Joey, too.
 I came back to Columbia because I wanted to work and first, see, I had to finish that goddamn contract, which is how Harry Cohn owned me!"

-In 1955, she sued Columbia Pictures to be released from her contract, but asked for her $150,000 salary, alleging that the filming failed to start on Joseph and His Brethren (1961) when agreed, later filmed in 1961 by a foreign company as The Story of Joseph and His Brethren (film).
+Nevertheless, the picture was highly publicized.
+Affair in Trinidad ended up grossing $1 million more than her previous blockbuster, Gilda.

-Cohn had a reputation as a taskmaster, but he had his own criticisms of Hayworth.
-He had invested heavily in her before she began an affair with the married Aly Khan, and it could have caused a backlash against her career and Columbia's success.
-For instance, an article in the British periodical The People called for a boycott of Hayworth's films:
+Hayworth continued to star in a string of successful pictures.
+In 1953, she had two films released: Salome with Charles Laughton and Stewart Granger, and Miss Sadie Thompson with José Ferrer and Aldo Ray.
+She was off the big screen for another four years, mainly because of a tumultuous marriage to the singer Dick Haymes.
+During her marriage to Haymes, she was involved in much negative publicity, which significantly lessened her appeal.
+In 1955, she sued Columbia Pictures to be released from her contract, but asked for her $150,000 salary, alleging that the filming failed to start on Joseph and His Brethren (1961) when agreed.
+The film was later filmed in 1961 by a foreign company as The Story of Joseph and His Brethren (film).
+Harry Cohn expressed his frustration with Hayworth in a 1957 interview with Time magazine: